kzh/dotfiles/README.md

-# 🚀 Kevin's Dotfiles
+# dotfiles

-These dotfiles are mostly generated using Claude Code.
+These dotfiles are mostly generated using Claude Code and OpenAI Codex CLI.

-## ✨ Features
+## Features

 - **Shell**: Optimized ZSH configuration with Oh My Zsh and custom plugins
 - **Terminal**: Tmux with Rose Pine Dawn theme and enhanced keybindings